 Help young tech innovators develop their ideas quickly and identify the best pathway(s) for growth;

 Increase commercialization of new tech ideas and tech based startup companies; and

 Pave the way for the downstream creation of high-skill jobs.

 The TechFutures Program is competitive in nature.
 Up to 20 grants will be awarded annually (in two intakes per year) to applicants who demonstrate the greatest potential for commercialization based upon the market potential of the business idea, the product/service innovation and the relevant skills and/or experience of the applicant(s).

-Eligible applicants who place among the top two business ideas at Startup Winnipeg’s Ramp Up Weekend (spring and fall) will automatically qualify for a TechFutures grant.
-Remaining recipients in each intake will be selected by a committee of representatives from participating program partners; Futurpreneur Canada, Startup Winnipeg, Innovate Manitoba and Manitoba Growth, Enterprise and Trade.
+Eligible applicants who place among the top two business ideas at North Forge's Ramp Up Weekend (spring and fall) will automatically qualify for a TechFutures grant.
+Remaining recipients in each intake will be selected by a committee of representatives from participating program partners; Futurpreneur Canada, North Forge, Innovate Manitoba and Manitoba Growth, Enterprise and Trade.

 To be considered eligible for the program: